You are here

 - Exercise regularly.
 Just 30 minutes a day of walking can boost mood and reduce stress.

 - Build a social support network.

 - Set priorities.
 Decide what must get done and what can wait.
-Say no to new tasks if they are putting you into overload.
+Say no to new tasks if you feel they’re too much.

-- Think positive.
-Note what you’ve accomplished at the end of the day, not what you’ve failed to do.
+Show compassion for yourself.
+Note what you’ve accomplished at the end of the day, not what you didn’t.

 - Seek help.
 Talk to a mental health professional if you feel unable to cope, have suicidal thoughts, or use drugs or alcohol to cope.